 b) those costs are not otherwise charged as an administration fee, an investment fee, a switching fee, an exit fee, and activity fee or an insurance fee.

 A buy-sell spread is a fee to recover transaction costs incurred by the trustee of the superannuation entity in relation to the sale and purchase of assets of the entity.

 An exit fee is a fee to recover the costs of disposing of all or part of members’ interests in the superannuation entity.

 The indirect cost ratio, for a MySuper product or an investment option offered by a superannuation entity, is the ratio of the total of the indirect costs for the MySuper product or investment option, to the total average net assets of the superannuation entity attributed to the MySuper product or investment option.

-Note: a dollar-based fee deducted directly from a member’s account is not included in the indirect cost ratio.
+Note: a fee deducted from a member’s account or paid out of the superannuation entity is not an indirect cost.